Police 'shocked' as 7, 10, 11 and 12 year old kids caught 'holding stolen toys' at shopping centre burglary

-Waikato police have arrested a group of four children - one aged only seven - after they attempted to steal from a shopping centre overnight.
+Waikato police have caught a group of four children - one aged only seven - after they allegedly attempted to steal from a shopping centre overnight.

 In a statement, police said they were "shocked" to find the group - aged 7, 10, 11, and 12 - at the Chartwell Shopping Centre during an attempted break-in.